|

 Photograph Collection, 1936-1944

-2 b & w photo prints
+2 B/W photo prints

 SWCPC 707 E1

-and Collectors Convention at New Braunfels, Texas and another 8 x 10 photo of the Grand
+Assessors and Collectors Convention at New Braunfels, Texas, and another 8 x 10

-Lodge members of Texas.
+photo of the Grand Lodge members of Texas.

-number of years and was also a member of the Grand Lodge of Texas mason organization.
-He
+Lubbock, Texas, for a number of years and was also a member of the Grand Lodge

-was possibly a member of Tax Assessors and Collectors group.
+of Texas mason organization.
+He was possibly a member of Tax Assessors and

 Buell, Mary